sybrew/the-seo-framework/readme.txt

 			* The primary term selector in the Classic Editor now correctly checks the selected primary term button when interacting via a keyboard.
 				* This bug only affected the interface; internally, the primary term was correctly selected.
 			* Read this aloud: "Less than BR greater than generated: automatically generated"; Yes, that's stupid, and it will no longer be ennunciated by screen readers.
-				* Essentially, we've cleanly stripped `<br>` and other meta tags from the SEO bar items' ARIA-labels.
+				* Essentially, we've cleanly stripped `<br>` and other meta tags from the SEO Bar and Pixel Counter items' ARIA-labels.
 		* **URLs:**
 			* When the home page has query parameters attached--like, for example, via WPML, it won't have a query-breaking slash added any longer.
 			* When the home page is a page, and when `<!--nextpage-->` is used, the relationship links are now correct on the first page.
 			* When pagination occurs on pages with query parameters, the query parameters are forwarded.
-				* Keep in mind that most plugins don't support pagination with query parameters, like WPML.
+				* Keep in mind that most plugins don't support proper pagination with query parameters, like WPML.
 This is beyond the capabilities of WordPress.
 					* For WPML, please don't use the `?lang={langid}` (parameter) setting.
 Use a the directory or (sub-)domain options instead, they're superior in behavior.
+					* With WPML, paginated pages' canonical URL when using the query parameter setting won't be indexed.
+We've forwarded this issue to their developers.
 				* Besides, if you require query parameters for your front-end plugin pages, then you've already broken WordPress.
 I urge to look into the WordPress Rewrite API.
 			* Polylang's home canonical and Open Graph URLs are now correct.
 				* We did this by whitelisting our files in their plugin; an autoincompatible implementation.